bhurghundii/aws-vite-react-boilerplate/README.md

 # aws-vite-react-boilerplate

-aws-vite-react-boilerplate is a modern boilerplate template code that combines React, AWS, and Vite to provide a streamlined development experience.
-It aims to accelerate the setup process and enable developers to quickly jumpstart their projects with an efficient and well-integrated stack.
+This is a boilerplate template used to bootstrap a full stack app using AWS.
+There is also a back-end component too.
+This uses Amplify

 # ✨ Features

 - 🚀 **React**: Harness the power of React, a popular JavaScript library for building user interfaces, to create dynamic and interactive web applications.
 - ☁️ **AWS**: Leverage AWS services and infrastructure through AWS Amplify to build scalable and secure applications in the cloud.
 - 💪 **TypeScript**: Written using TypeScript, enjoy improved code quality, type-safety and a better developer experience.
 - ⚡️ **Vite**: Utilize Vite, a fast and efficient build tool, to enhance development speed and optimize the performance of your application.
 - 📦 **Test Using Cypress and Jest**: Deliver quality with boilerplate that includes some starter tests to get you started.
-- 🎨 **Tailwind CSS Integration**: Develop a sleek and modern user interface design powered by a delightful developer experience.
+- 🎨 **Material UI Integration**: Material UI to soup you up all the front end components cause CSS is hard.

 # 🛠️ Setup and Usage